How local authorities and health boards should implement the Real Living Wage (RLW).

 2. Real Living Wage rate

-Utilising the same methodology, we have calculated that the commitment for 2023 to 2024 will cost in the region of £70m. £15m is for care commissioned by health boards and will be met from the Welsh Government’s health budget; funding of £55m for local authorities will be provided through the local government un-hypothecated settlement on a formula basis.
+As part of the budget setting process in Wales, detailed spending plans for the upcoming fiscal year will be outlined.
+Costs falling to health boards will be met from the Welsh Government’s health budget and for local authorities will be provided through the local government un-hypothecated settlement on a formula basis.

-Alongside the RLW, the National Living Wage will also be increasing from 1 April 2023 from £9.50 to £10.42.
-Whilst this will need to be recognised in the fee rates paid to providers by commissioners, it does not form part of the funding for the RLW which is only intended to cover an uplift from National Living Wage £10.42 to £10.90.
+Alongside the RLW, the National Living Wage will also see an annual increase.
+Whilst this will need to be recognised in the fee rates paid to providers by commissioners, it does not form part of the funding for the RLW which is only intended to cover an uplift from National Living Wage to RLW.

 For local authority registered workers, the RLW rate applied from 1 April each year may be considered inclusive of any subsequent public sector pay awards agreed in that year.

-The ability of providers in the third and private sectors to increase pay from £9.90 to £10.90 will largely depend on the adequacy of the rates paid through commissioning and contracting arrangements.
-These should include on-costs and this is addressed in more detail in section 5.
+The ability of providers in the third and private sectors to increase pay will largely depend on the adequacy of the rates paid through commissioning and contracting arrangements.
+These should include on-costs, and this is addressed in more detail in section 5.
 Local authorities and health boards should seek to take reasonable steps to satisfy themselves, as part of a collaborative process with providers, that the rates paid to providers are adequate to support delivery of this commitment.
-The expectation is the full amount of funding provided to local authorities and health boards for implementing the RLW commitment will be passed to providers to be passed on to the workers, and it will be additional to any annual inflationary fee increases.
+The expectation is the full amount of funding provided to local authorities and health boards for administering the RLW commitment will be passed to providers to be passed on to the workers.

 The costings do not currently include sick pay, sleep-ins or any other hours where there is no requirement to pay the national minimum wage.
 However, local authorities and health boards should be aware there may be circumstances in which providers have a legal obligation and/or maybe required to pay the RLW in order to meet their duties as an employer when a social care worker is absent from work.